GastonKhouri/gastonkhouri/README.md

 I'm **Gastón**, a passionate self-taught Full Stack web developer and future software engineer from Venezuela 🇻🇪.
 My passion for software lies in dreaming ideas and making them come true.
 I care a lot about the experience, the structure and the quality of the code of the things that I build.

-### 📌 I always try to learn a little more every day.
+### 📌 I always try to learn a little more every day

 **I know and am learning different languages ​​and tools, including:**